CordetG/cgula-rust-web-spr24/error-notes.md

 I had included a code snippet -- asking chatpgt for help -- which I found completely useless, but no surprise there.
 I realized that reading this error discussing building a `vtable` for object-safety actually helped with understanding how the knock-knock repo was utilizing tables.
 I can't say -- even though they are rather frustrating -- that gettings errors aren't helpful with learning.
 I often seem to learn more in the process of failing than doing something successfully by accident.

+Solution: Interestingly, apparently the multitudes of this form of error was a result of missing a crate feature.
+Once I added `tower_http -- features = add_extension` to the `Cargo.toml` All the errors disappeared.
+It's safe to say that understanding the libraries you are working with a huge factor in the coding process.

 ## Formatting

 For the `format_tags` function, I kept getting an error when calling it from within `map` with advice to wrap in a closure due to mismatched types: